drekka/Machinus/README.md

 ## Checking the engine's state

 Machinus also has a `state` property which returns the current state of the machine.
-Because states implement `StateIdentifier` which is an extension of `Hashable` and `Equatable` they are easioly comparable states using standard operators.
+Because states implement `StateIdentifier` which is an extension of `Hashable` and `Equatable` they are easily comparable states using standard operators.

 ```swift
 machine.state == .initialising // = true